VWAR Old forum !

 I've just bought a 73 bay window auto.
 After speaking to a fair few parts shops, all who went "An automatic - you sure?"
 I thought I was on my own, or had bought a botched van.
 Nice to know i'm not on my own.
 Where can I fing info on VW Automatic buses?
 I'm intrigued now!!!

-Sculph Cheesy
+Sculph :D

 EBV,